kreimanlab/VisualSearchZeroShot/README.md

 Physical distance between the computer monitor and the eyetracking camera (in mm): 76.2

-Averaged sitting distance between human subjects and the screen (in mm): 660.4 instead of 520 mm
+Averaged sitting distance between human subjects and the screen (in mm): 660.4

 (The measurement errors do not alter major results or conclusions reported in the paper.)